Keegawho198/Crowdfunding_ETL/README.md

 subcategory_id (matching the subcategory_id from the subcategory DataFrame)

-Save the campaign DataFrame as campaign.csv and upload it to GitHub.
+(Save the campaign DataFrame as campaign.csv and upload it to GitHub.)

 ## 3. Create the Contacts DataFrame

-Python Dictionary Method
+Using Python Dictionary Method

 Import contacts.xlsx into a DataFrame.